RTEMS/rtems-docs/c-user/interrupt_manager.rst

 DESCRIPTION:

     The interrupt status will remain unchanged.
-On SMP configurations this directive releases a SMP lock.
+In SMP configurations, this directive releases an SMP lock.

 NOTES:
     This directive should be called from the corresponding interrupt service